-A trip to Europe in the winter, especially at Christmas time, is not complete without a trip to Lapland.
-Lapland is one of the most magical places I have ever visited and it all began with our night time Santa Claus Express to Rovaniemi.
+Lapland is one of the most magical places I have ever visited and it all began with our night aboard the Santa Claus Express to Rovaniemi.

 When I ever picture an over night train, my mind wanders back to the corridors lined with bunk beds hidden behind curtains on the road from Bangkok to Chiang Mai, Thailand.
 However, the night train from Helsinki to Rovaniemi aboard the Santa Claus Express was a completely different experience.

-Find out how to make your trip on the Santa Claus Express one to remember
+Find out how to make your trip on the Santa Claus Express night one to remember

 Are you planning a trip to Lapland?
 Check out these posts to help plan your trip to Lapland